Detailed course offerings (Time Schedule) are available for

 DATA 512 Human-Centered Data Science (5)

 Fundamental principles of data science and its human implications.
 Data ethics, data privacy, differential privacy, algorithmic bias, legal frameworks and intellectual property, provenance and reproducibility, data curation and preservation, user experience design and usability testing for big data, ethics of crowdwork, data communication and societal impacts of data science.
+Offered: A.

 View course details in MyPlan: DATA 512